Cally99/scaffold/README.md

 * POSTGRES_DB=Pick a reasonable value, such as scaffold
 * POSTGRES_USER=Pick a reasonable value, such as scaffold_user
 * POSTGRES_PASSWORD=Pick a reasonably secure password
-* POSTGRES_HOST=postgres, which is the name of the Docker container
+* POSTGRES_HOST=postgres, which is the name of the Docker container running Postgres in the development environment
 * POSTGRES_PORT=5432

 ### Always optional